 - Calhoun County

 Wyoming has building codes but leaves it up to local jurisdictions to adopt them.
-As a result, there are still many places in Wyoming without building codes.
+As a result, many places in Wyoming are still without building codes.

 Also read: Wyoming Off-Grid Laws